 WHAT WE'RE DOING NOW

 Women Centre Stage is helping support the commissions and workshops of Canadian women writing brand new plays that will be brought to the stage in the coming years.
 In 2021, four of these commissions received a creation workshop with a public presentation as part of our first ever Her Words festival of new works by femaile playwrights.
-In our 2022 Season, one of these plays - Queen Goneril by Erin Shields - will premiere on our stage.
-And 100% of the plays produced by Soulpepper in our 2022 season will be directed by women.
+In our 2022 Season, one of these plays - Queen Goneril by Erin Shields - premiered on our stage and 100% of the plays produced by Soulpepper in our 2022 season were directed by women.

 Join WOMEN CENTRE STAGE